infrahq/infra/docs/reference/cli-reference.md

 ### Synopsis

-Create an access key for an identity.
+Create an access key for a user.

 ```
-infra keys add IDENTITY [flags]
+infra keys add USER [flags]
 ```

 ### Examples